praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ###### Code Component (Thread of Execution)

-In code Component, variables in memory component take exact values of Javascript.

 Code component is the place where code is executed one line at a time.
 It is also called the **Thread of Execution**.

+In this phase, variables in memory component will be initialized.

-JS is a **synchronous**, **single-threaded** language, which means that it can only execute one line of code at a time in a specific order.
+JavScript is a **synchronous**, **single-threaded** language, which means that it can only execute one line of code at a time in a specific order.
 It can only move to the next line when the execution of the current line is completed.

-Code is executed one line at a time.

-single-threaded -> javascript can run single line (one command) at a time.
+single-threaded -> javascript only execute single line (one command) at a time.

-synchronous -> Javascript can only Execute next line once current line execution is finished.
+synchronous -> Javascript execute next line when once current line execution is finished.

 ##### Callstack

-Before you run Javascript code, the Global Execution context will be created.
+Before execute the Javascript code, the Global Execution context will be created.

 The execution context is created in two phases :
   * Memory creation phase - JS will allocate memory to variables and functions.
   * Code execution phase

-callstack plays a critical role in managing the execution of a program.
+callstack plays an important role in managing the execution of a program.

 callstack handles, automatically create & delete operations of Execution Context.